Security

 By analysing this part of my DMARC record, you can see my aggregate reports are sent to the following email addresses:

-Cloudflare DMARC Management and DMARC Advisor will analyse the XML files provided by the RUA DMARC reports and show them to me in an easy-to-understand dashboard, so I can see the exact results of the reports.
+Cloudflare DMARC Management will analyse the XML files provided by the RUA DMARC reports and show them to me in an easy-to-understand dashboard, so I can see the exact results of the reports.

 Email addresses specified just after the "ruf" Tag will receive forensic reports only (explained above).